Life Insurance, Income Protection & Critical Illness Cover For Security Guards

-In some cases, a security guard will be required to travel to and work in dangerous locations in order to fulfil the duties of their job.
+Sometimes, security guards must travel to and work in dangerous locations to fulfil their job duties.

 If this is the case, it is important to report this information to the insurance agent when applying for a life insurance policy.
 Insurance agents will generally evaluate a security guard’s risk based on where they work.
 Although this may cause a slightly more expensive policy, it is important to disclose this information in case a claim needs to be made later on.

 In the UK, a select group of providers will offer Income Protection for security guards – Insurance Hero can help you locate these providers.
 When applying for this type of coverage, it is important to use the “own occupation” definition.

 “Own occupation” means that your ability to work will be evaluated based on your current job and duties when you make a claim.
 This often makes it easier for policyholders to have their claims approved and paid for by the insurance provider.

 Another important aspect to consider when applying for Income Protection is the deferment period for the policy.
 The deferment period is the amount of time between making a claim and when the policy pays out to the policyholder.

-There is a wide variety of periods to choose from, including one day, 4 weeks, all the way up to 52 weeks.
+There is a wide variety of periods to choose from, including one day, four weeks, and up to 52 weeks.
 When choosing your deferment period, always consider your financial situation – ideally, Income Protection should begin when other forms of support are about to run out.

 Like life insurance, Critical Illness Cover is available through most providers located in the United Kingdom.
 Security guards can often apply for Critical Illness Cover and are approved for a policy featuring standard terms and affordable monthly payments.